impactasaurus/landing/data/blog/open-to-all/index.md

 When we started Impactasaurus, almost 2 years ago now, the problem we wanted to solve was — how do small charities monitor and report their impact?

-We found the commercial offering available at the time were:
+We found the commercial offerings available at the time were:

 -   too expensive
 -   only available to users of a specific CRM system